WHEN THEIR SOLDIERS' JAZZ ASTONISHED PARISIANS

 Entrée to Black Paris

-Soon afterwards the television station France 24 interviewed Monique Wells, who publishes Entrée to Black Paris and guides visits that focus on African Americans.
+The television station France 24 then interviewed Monique Wells, who publishes Entrée to Black Paris and guides visits that focus on African Americans.

 Entrée to Black Paris